 How To Treat Piles Naturally

+half the population developing them, usually after the age of 30 years.
 The condition becomes more widespread as people age but is also associated with pregnancy and childbirth, chronic constipation, and chronic diarrhoea.

 • Anal pain• Burning or itching in or around the anal area• Bleeding during bowel movements.
 Bright red blood on the toilet tissue, in the toilet bowl, or, on the surface of the stool after a bowel movement• Round swellings or protrusions in the anal area